 - iPad Pro 12.9-inch (3rd generation and 4th generation)

 - iPad Pro 11-inch (1st generation and 2nd generation)

 3840 x 2160 at 30Hz

 - The LG UltraFine 5K Display doesn't support daisy-chaining of displays.
 The three USB-C ports on the display provide additional connectivity to USB 3 devices only.

-- Get help with video issues if you still don't see an image when using the correct cable.
+- Get help with video issues if your display doesn't power on when using the correct cable.

-- If the LG UltraFine 5K Display doesn't power on or you don't see an image after following the steps in the article above, contact LG to get service for your display.
+- If the LG UltraFine 5K Display doesn't power on after following the steps in the article above, contact LG to get service for your display.